NeurodataWithoutBorders/nwb-guide/docs/developer_guide.rst

 1. Ensure that all changes are committed to the ``main`` branch.
 2. Update the version number in the ``package.json`` file.
 3. Add a new entry for the new version in the ``docs/_static/switcher.json`` file.
+4. Update the tutorial screenshots as described in :ref:`Updating Tutorial Screenshots <updating_tutorial_screenshots>`.
-4. Make a pull request to merge these changes to the ``main`` branch.
+5. Make a pull request to merge these changes to the ``main`` branch.
-5. Manually trigger the ``build_and_deploy_mac`` and ``build_and_deploy_win`` GitHub Actions to build the application.
+6. Manually trigger the ``build_and_deploy_mac`` and ``build_and_deploy_win`` GitHub Actions to build the application.
    This will create a new draft release on GitHub with the updated version number and the built application files.
-6. Ensure all tests and workflows pass and request a review.
+7. Ensure all tests and workflows pass and request a review.
-7. Once the pull request is approved, merge it into the ``main`` branch.
+8. Once the pull request is approved, merge it into the ``main`` branch.
-8. Create a new tag for the release using the format "v" followed by the version number in the ``package.json`` file.
+9. Create a new tag for the release using the format "v" followed by the version number in the ``package.json`` file.
    For example, if the version number is ``1.0.0``, you would create a tag called ``v1.0.0``.
 Push the changes.
    You can do this using the following command: